-Cornell Cooperative Extension of Delaware County is sponsoring three farmers’ markets for the 2018 season in Sidney, Walton and Deposit, NY.
+Cornell Cooperative Extension of Delaware County is sponsoring two farmers’ markets for the 2019 season in Walton and Deposit, NY.
 These markets have been established for the convenience of local residents and participants in the Farmers’ Market Nutrition Program (FMNP) through WIC and Delaware County Office for the Aging.
 In addition to cash sales, WIC clients and income eligible senior citizens may redeem their farmers’ market nutrition program coupons at these local markets.

 Walton Farmers’ Market